reasonml/reason/editorSupport/VimReason/README.md

 IDE Features:
 =============
-You must add the following lines to your `.merlin` file:
+For all the features to work, you must add the following lines to your `.merlin` file:

 ```
 FLG -pp reasonfmt_merlin